dotnet/AspNetCore.Docs/docs/conceptual-overview/dnx.rst

 You can use the .NET Development Utility (DNU) to build, package and publish DNX projects.
 Building a project produces the binary outputs for the project.
 Packaging produces a NuGet package that can be uploaded to a package feed (ex http://nuget.org) and then consumed.
 Publishing collects all required runtime artifacts (the required DNX and packages) into a single folder so that it can be deployed as an application.

-For more details on working with DNX projects see :doc:`\dnx\working-with-dnx-projects`.
+For more details on working with DNX projects see :doc:`/dnx/projects`.

 .. _dnx-concept-dependencies: